SARIHUST/theme-academic-cv/content/authors/admin/_index.md

     url: https://www.usc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computer Vision, 3D Vision
+  - 3D Computer Vision
+  - Generative AI
+  - Trust worthy AI
   - Machine Learning

 # Education to show in About widget